 Hidden within the park you’ll also find a small house that Antoni Gaudí actually lived in for almost 20 years.
 The house has now been converted into a museum, The Gaudí House Museum, and contains a collection of furniture and other objects also designed by Gaudí.

-What’s your favorite feature in Park Güell?
-Let me know your thoughts in the comments below!
+What’s your favorite feature in Antoni Gaudí’s Park Güell?
+Love to know in the comments below!